 Get a Cell Phone on Contract With No Security Deposit

 Another drawback of having a bad credit score is that cell phone service providers may not give you a contract.
 Instead, you’ll have to choose one of those pay-as-you-go plans that have more expensive phones.
 At a minimum, you might have to pay extra on your contract until you've established yourself with the provider.
 People with good credit avoid paying a security deposit and may receive a discounted purchase price on the latest phones by signing a contract.

 Avoid Security Deposits on Utilities

 Security deposits are sometimes $100 to $200 and a huge inconvenience when you’re relocating.
 You may not be planning to move soon, but a natural disaster or an unforeseen circumstance could change your plans.
 A good credit score means you won’t have to pay a security deposit when you establish utility service in your name or transfer service to another location.

 Because of all the benefits, a good credit score is something to be proud of, especially if you've had to work hard to take your credit score from bad to good.
-And if you've never had to experience a bad credit score, keep doing what it takes to maintain your good score.
+If you've never had to experience a bad credit score, keep doing what it takes to maintain your good score.
 It only takes a few missed payments to start getting off track.